Klosmi/WP-dev/WPDevNotes.md

 	}
 ```

-**Explaining the `export default` keywords**:
+**Explaining `export default`**:

-	- export: the data is confined to its file by default.
-We use the `export` keyword to make it accessible in other files.
-Here, we're exporting the Page function.
+	- `export` keyword: By default, data is only available in the file it’s in.
+We use export to make it accessible in other files.
+For example, we're exporting the Page function here.

-	- default: the `default` keyword helps us organize code by creating a **namespace**, which is like a folder for data.
-Just like we store movies, music, and photos in separate folders, we can organize variables and functions in different namespaces.
+	- `default` keyword: It helps us organize code by creating a **namespace**, like a folder for data.
+Just like we store movies, music, and photos in separate folders, we can organize functions and variables in different namespaces.
-Sometimes, we may only need 1 function from a file, and that's what *default* helps with.
+	Sometimes, we only need one function from a file, and default makes that easier.
 Files can export multiple values, each in its own namespace.
-Think of a namespace as a virtual "container" or "organizer" for code.
+Think of a namespace as a virtual organizer for code.

 [⬅️ back to the table of contents](https://github.com/Klosmi/WP-dev/blob/main/README.md#plugin-development-with-js-and-react)